Devonté Hynes

 DH

 You are that friend.
 [Laughs.]
-How many times did you come to the show with Harry Styles at Madison Square Garden?
+How many times did you come to the Harry Styles show at Madison Square Garden?
 Twice?

 EO

 [Laughs.]
 Just once.
 I’ve gotten better.
 But I went to the Kennedy Center.
-The only place I think I didn’t see you was at the Apollo Theater in Harlem, devastatingly enough, because it was too crazy.
-Then there was another one.
+The only place I didn’t see you was at the Apollo Theater in Harlem, devastatingly enough—it was too crazy.
+And then there was another one.
 Was it a live performance on Seth Meyers?

 DH